emberjs/rfcs/text/0000-contextual-helpers.md

   ```

 * When a "helper definition" is passed into JavaScipt, the resulting value is
-  left unspecified (which is why it is described as "opaque").
+  left unspecified, which is why it is described as "opaque".
 In particular,
   it is _not_ guarenteed that it will be an invokable JavaScript function.
 The
   only guarentee provided is that, when passed back into Handlebars, it will be
-  functionally equivilant to the original "helper definition".
+  functionally equivalent to the original "helper definition".
 Hanging onto a
   "helper definition" object in JavaScript may result in unexpected memory
   leaks, as these objects may "close over" arbitrary template states to allow
   currying.